Mounir313/AuctionHouse/README.md

 - instruction goes here
 - Pushed repository to GitHub.
 - Enabled GitHub Pages from repository settings.
-- Live site available at: (my link to be added later).
+- Live site available at: (my link is added at the top).
 ### Local Development
 - instruction goes here
 - Clone the repository using Git: